RingComics/yajan/README.md

 ![Error](https://cdn.discordapp.com/attachments/783306335675875329/809672689648140338/unknown.png)
 - If you can’t type in a text box in game, change the “background keyboard” line in morrowind.ini to 1
 - If your game crashes when loading a save, uninstall Morrowind completely, and reinstall.
 This usually happens when updating YAJAN to a new version.
+- Check the pinned messages in `#yajan-support` in the [RingComics Discord](http://discord.gg/6wusMF6) server before asking for help, your problem may already be listed!